 Overall, I enjoy the role of captain.
 With all the highs and lows of leadership, it’s important to relish the journey and to surround yourself with strong people who challenge you to be a better you.
 I am lucky enough to be captain to some extraordinarily strong women and it is a pleasure to work with them.

 At Pro-Noctis, sport is at our core.
 We have been actively involved in supporting teams and athletes since our inception.
-For us, sports sponsorship presents a significant opportunity with immense value, helping athletes to fulfil potential through learning, development, performance and mindset coaching.
+For us, sports sponsorship presents a significant opportunity with immense value, helping athletes to fulfil their potential through learning, development, performance, and mindset coaching.